Kate: 4 steps to a balanced life as a studying Murri mother

 4. Make time for life.

 Don’t let study and grades become your only priority; you are much more than a student.
 Get out and play with your jarjums, spend time with friends and family.

 And that’s it really… simple!

-If you’re after more tips on how to plan and balance your workload, contact The Learning Centre or The College for Indigenous Studies, Education and Research (CISER).
-CISER staff are also great if you just want to chat to someone if you find the pressure of having so many responsibilities is building up, or you can also get in touch with USQ’s Student Services staff.
+If you’re after more tips on how to plan and balance your workload, contact the Library or The College for Indigenous Studies, Education and Research (CISER).
+CISER staff are also great if you just want to chat to someone if you find the pressure of having so many responsibilities is building up, or you can also get in touch with your SRO.

 *’University enrolment growth remains stable: latest data’, Media Release, 7 September 2016, Universities Australia.